 Selecting interest-only used to be popular with cash-strapped first-time buyers looking to reduce their monthly outgoings.
 But at the end of the loan you’ll have to find enough money to repay the whole debt.
 Lenders are less likely these days to offer interest-only loans to encourage people to start paying off the actual debt from the beginning.
 If you’re finding it hard to pay off your interest-only mortgage, read our article How do I pay off my interest-only mortgage?

 This type of mortgage was launched in March 2018, designed to help people get loans in later life.

 Retirement interest-only mortgages (RIOs) work like a standard interest-only mortgage product in that borrowers make monthly interest payments.
 But there is no set end date or term for the mortgage.
 Instead, payments continue until either the borrower dies or goes into long-term care, at which point the property is sold in order to repay the debt.

-When the loans were first launched only two providers offered them.
-As of February 2021, there are 22 providers offering 109 retirement interest-only mortgages– up from just 74 in February last year.
+When the loans were first launched only two providers offered them, but now several lenders provider RIO mortgages.
 Most providers are building societies including Nationwide Building Society, Tipton & Coseley Building Society, Bath Building Society and Hodge Lifetime.

 A lifetime mortgage is the most common type of equity release plan in the UK.
 It involves taking out a mortgage on your home that does not need to be repaid until you die or go into long-term care.